atifrahman/HAWK/README.md

 ## Changing default confounders

 By default HAWK uses first two principal components found using EIGENSTRAT, sex of samples and sequencing depth in the form of total k-mer counts as confounders.
-To change the number of principal components to be used as confounders, change the value of the variable `noPC` in the script `runHAWK` .
+To change the number of principal components to be used as confounders, change the value of the variable `noPC` in the script `runHawk` .

 The following variables in the script `runHawk` can be used to control confounding factor correction.